Compare The Best RIO Mortgage Rates In 2026

 Comparing Best RIO Mortgage Rates in the UK

-LenderRIO Mortgage RateLoan to Value RatioAffordability CriteriaProduct Fees
+Building Society LenderRIO Mortgage RateLoan to Value RatioAffordability CriteriaProduct Fees

-Buckinghamshire Building Society5.4%60%Income proof required£999
+Buckinghamshire Building Society5.42%60%Income proof required£999

-Family Building Society4.9%75%Pension statements£1,499
+Family Building Society4.92%75%Pension statements£1,499

-Hanley Building Society4.1%70%Asset assessment£749
+Hanley Building Society4.16%70%Asset assessment£749

-Hinckley and Rugby Building Society4.0%50%Expenditure reviewNo fees
+Hinckley and Rugby Building Society4.06%50%Expenditure reviewNo fees

 Key Factors That Influence RIO Mortgage Rates

-Age and Eligibility Criteria for the best lifetime interest-only mortgage rates
+Age and Eligibility Criteria for the Best Lifetime Interest-Only Mortgage Rates

 Income Verification and Affordability Checks to access the best retirement mortgage rates